stephanbracke/intermagnet-technical-manual/chapters/absmeasurements/calcdiffpillar.rst

 .. _abs_mes_calc_diff_pill:

-Calculation Of The Difference Between F Pillar and Absolute Pillar
+Calculation of the Difference Between F Pillar and Absolute Pillar
 ===================================================================

 If :math:`F_v` is the magnetude of the magnetic vector at the